erikeldridge/item-network/README.md

 - generate name for search on server, eg comments?owner_id=1 --> {name:'comments by [user-1]', results:[...]}
 - show reply prompt if no replies
 - render [user-123] into user name, as with [item-123]
+- conditionally add "items created by user" to user show page
+- merge comment and activity streams on user show page

 dev env
 - install postgres (Postgres.app makes this easy)